pmean/build-website/text/04/powerpoint1.md

 > The May Issue of Toastmasters Magazine had several articles about
 > electronic presentations, which in 95% of the cases means PowerPoint
 > presentations.
 One author (Eric Spellmann) summarizes the viewpoint
-> that I\'ve come to despise.
+> that I've come to despise.
 He writes:
 >
 > > *PowerPoint also can liven up an otherwise boring topic.
 In addition
 > > to using vibrant text and background colors, presenters can choose
 > > from a wide variety of clip art and photos.
 And when using
-> > PowerPoint\'s animation and sound options, these graphics can shake,
+> > PowerPoint's animation and sound options, these graphics can shake,
 > > rattle and roll.*

 **The \<BLINK\> tag**